anjalp/PySide2extn/README.md

 To verify that installation is complete, print out the `pip list` and search for the PySide2extn package.

-:point_right: ​For more details go to the [Official PySide2extn Documentation Getting Started]()
+:point_right: For more details go to the [Official PySide2extn Documentation Getting Started](https://anjalp.github.io/PySide2extn/pages/get_started)

 ## Quick Demo